 - Lectures in additional undergraduate EdUHK courses, e.g., Hong Kong History and Culture, Honors Project methods course, Perspectives on Citizenship, etc.

-- Lecturing in EdUHK doctoral courses, e.g., Conceptualizing Research, Development of Research Proposals, Thesis Preparation, etc.
+- Lecturing in EdUHK doctoral/PG-research courses, e.g., Conceptualizing Research, Development of Research Proposals, Thesis Preparation, etc.